mickknutson/github_copilot_master_class/chapter02/02.01.2/instructions.md

-# Instructions
+# JavaScript Instructions

-The following are instructions for shit sections exercise
+The following are instructions for shit sectionPython exercise

 ## Outline
 This exercise contains two directories: